dobots/mav_teleop_twist_keyboard/README.md

 rosrun mav_teleop_twist_keyboard mav_teleop_twist_keyboard.py _repeat_rate:=30.0
 ```

-"It is _highly_ recommended that the repeat rate be used in conjunction with the key timeout, to prevent runaway robots." (source: teleop_twist_keyboard package github readme)
+"It is _highly_ recommended that the repeat rate be used in conjunction with the key timeout, to prevent runaway robots." ([source: teleop-twist-keyboard github page](https://github.com/ros-teleop/teleop_twist_keyboard))

 # Key Timeout